rhx/SwiftHelloGtk/README.md

 ### Support for gtk 4.x

 There now is a `gtk4` branch supporting the latest version of gtk.

+The current version introduces a new build system and signal generation code contributed by Mikoláš Stuchlík (see the **Building and Running** Section above).

 ### Other notable changes